KQM-git/TCL/characters/geo/itto.md

 {% tab title="C5" %}
 ### **10 Years of Hanamizaka Fame**

-Increases the Level of **Royal Descent: Behold, Itto the Evil!** by 3.
+Increases the Level of **Royal Descent: Behold, Itto the Evil!** by 3.\
+Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C6" %}